 Remote Desktop Connection (RDC) is a technology that permits a computer to connect, gain access and take control of a remote PC over a network.
-It implements Remote Desktop Protocol (RDP) through Terminal service or Remote Desktop Service to gain remote access over a computer or a network.
+It implements Remote Desktop Protocol (RDP) through Terminal service or Remote Desktop Windows 10 Home Service to gain remote access over a computer or a network.

 Remote Desktop Services (RDS) includes various elements to allow users to remotely access applications and graphical desktops

-- Remote Desktop Connection Broker: This tries to maintain an uninterrupted connection with remote desktops.
-It allows the user to reestablish the connection if there exists any interruption without losing the view of a virtual desktop.
+- Connection Broker: This tries to maintain an uninterrupted connection with remote desktops.
+It allows the user to re-establish the connection if there exists any interruption without losing the view of a virtual desktop.

-- Remote Desktop Gateway: This component establishes connection to RemoteApp programs and virtual desktops over the Internet.
+- Gateway: This component establishes the connection to RemoteApp programs and virtual desktops over the Internet.

-- Remote Desktop Licensing: This helps to track the usage of license while deploying RDS.
+- Licensing: This helps to track the usage of licenses while deploying RDS.

-- Remote Desktop Session Host: The Session Host entitles a server to host session-associated RemoteApp programs or desktops.
+- Session Host: The Session Host entitles a server to host session-associated RemoteApp programs or desktops.

-- Remote Desktop Virtualization Host: This is the component entitles to host virtual desktops.
+- Virtualization Host: This is the component entitles to host virtual desktops.

-- Establish remote connection on the computer that you want to stay connected to
+- Establish a remote desktop connection to Windows 10 on the computer that you want to stay connected to

-- Enable Remote Desktop on the system that you want to work from remote.
+- Enable Windows Remote Desktop on the system that you want to work from remote

 - Click the Start, right-click on Computer, and select Properties.

 - Under Properties, select the Remote tab.
 Enter the administrator password here.